Finding My Voice During Lockdown

 I fell to the floor and cried.

 I had felt so alone in my grief when the relationship ended.
 I felt isolated and too ashamed to admit to people what had gone on in the relationship.
-Frankly, I felt stupid that I didn’t see the signs, which now, looking in the rearview mirror, were so obvious.
+Frankly, I felt stupid that I didn’t see the obvious markers of an abusive breakup, which now, looking in the rearview mirror, were so obvious.

 I felt like I had lost a piece of myself, and at that moment, crying on the floor of my tiny apartment, I was determined to find myself again.
 So, I began writing.